JosephSerUSP/Stillnight-Win3.1/doc/storyDoc.md

 During one specific instance, he can join as a Guest party member.
 His summons are a special passive and aren't included in the party - they shield him from direct damage and act on his behalf.

-Daphne: First found on the 4th floor of the dungeon. ????
+Daphne: Pisces.
+First found on the 4th floor of the dungeon. ????
 A stub.

 TRUE ENDING: The player needs to "beat the game" several times in order to see the game's true ending - This slowly opens up layers of meta progression which eventually allows the game's "true" ending to be beaten.
 "Beating the game" means getting the normal ending, where they suffer a gruesome, terrifying fate at the hands of the final boss, and watch the epilogue unfold, with some slightly different sub-scenes depending on what they did on that run and the meta progression.